davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous and the progressive evolution of a transform boundary in the Neogene.
 These episodes are recorded throughout the crustal geologic record of southern California and the central California Coast Ranges outboard of the San Andreas Fault.
-Using constraints from the Crystal Knob xenolith suite along with thermal modeling of tectonic scenarios, we show that the mantle lithosphere beneath the central California coast was profoundly affected by both of these episodes of deformation.
-The Crystal Knob suite is sourced along a depth gradient from ~45-70 km depth, and isotopic constraints show that it originates from the convecting mantle, which is typical of mid-ocean ridges or shallowly-ascended asthenosphere.
-Samples are variably depleted, and trace-element re-enrichment (and a single example of likely major-element assimilation) suggests interaction with low-volume melts after the formation and initial thermal equilibration of this mantle lithosphere material.
+Using constraints from the Crystal Knob xenolith suite along with thermal modeling of tectonic scenarios, we show that the mantle lithosphere beneath the central California coast was created during the late Cretaceous and warmed by an asthenospheric pulse in the Neogene.

+The Crystal Knob xenolith suite was erupted at 1.65 Ma and is sourced along a depth gradient from ~45-70 km depth.
+It has the isotopic signature of the depleted convecting mantle, which is typical of mid-ocean ridges or shallowly-ascended asthenosphere.
+Samples are variably depleted by partial melting, and trace-element re-enrichment (and a single example of likely major-element assimilation) suggests interaction with low-volume melts after the formation and initial thermal equilibration of this mantle lithosphere material.

-Major element, trace element, and radiogenic isotope data for the Crystal Knob xenolith suite equally satisfy the first-order geochemical requisites of the shallow slab window, stalled slab, and Late Cretaceous mantle nappe tectonic scenarios.
-Xenolith pressure-temperature constraints, thermal modeling, and geochemical subtleties of depletion and re-enrichment together add some discriminating factors between these scenarios.
+Major element, trace element, and radiogenic isotope data for the Crystal Knob xenolith suite equally satisfy the first-order geochemical features of the shallow slab window, stalled slab, and Late Cretaceous mantle nappe tectonic scenarios.
+Xenolith pressure-temperature constraints, thermal modeling, and geochemical signatures of depletion and re-enrichment together add some discriminating factors between these scenarios.
 A shallowly underplated slab window predicts extremely hot geotherms that are untenable for the xenolith constraints of this study.
 The stalled slab and mantle nappe scenarios appear equally plausible in terms of the thermal modeling, equally satisfying constraints developed from xenolith thermobarometry.
 When the effects of potential exhumation/erosion are qualitatively considered, the Monterey plate stalled slab endmember scenario corresponds less well to constraints on the upper-mantle geotherm.
 This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to favor the Late